Baked BBQ Salmon with Brussels Slaw

 - Preheat oven to 450 degrees.
 Line a large rimmed baking sheet with foil.
 Spray with non-stick cooking spray.

 - Heat a medium sauce pan to a medium heat.
 Add oil.
 Add onion and garlic and sweat for 1-2 minutes.
-Add ketchup, molasses, paprika, apple cider vinegar, brown sugar, smoked paprika chipotle chili powder, onion powder, dijon, lemon juice and water.
+Add ketchup, molasses, apple cider vinegar, paprika, brown sugar, smoked paprika, chipotle chili powder, onion powder, dijon, water, and lemon juice.
+Stir.
 Bring to a boil and reduce to a simmer.
 Simmer until thicken, about 15 minutes.
 Set aside.

-- In a small bowl, whisk paprika, onion powder, smoked paprika, chipotle chili powder, brown sugar and 1/2 teaspoon salt.
+- While the sauce simmers, bake the salmon.
+In a small bowl, whisk paprika, onion powder, smoked paprika, chipotle chili powder, brown sugar and 1/2 teaspoon salt.

 - Cover salmon with rub.
 Bake until crispy and cooked through, about 15-20 minutes.